ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

 # Other material for you to prepare for your MRes

-We strongly reccomend you to take a look at additional courses / material below to brush up (or learn) the skills you'll need for the MRes.
+We **strongly advise** you to take a look at additional courses / material below to brush up (or learn) the skills you'll need for the MRes.
 Some of this will be covered again during your taught courses but having seen some of it in advance will definitely help!

 ## Learning Python Courses

-If you do not feel confident with your Python coding ability after going through the Pre-course material above, you should register for the following courses;
+If you do not feel confident with your Python coding ability after going through the Pre-course material above, and you could not complete the exercises, you should register for the following courses;
   * [Introduction to Python](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/introduction-to-python-online-course/)
   * [Object-Oriented Python](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/doctoral/professional-development/research-computing-data-science/courses/object-oriented-python/)